 I had the Foie Gras, Lobster Spaghetti and chocolate and vanilla ice cream and we had wine flight with the meal and finished with green tea.

-Every evening at 8.00pm there is a light show ‘The Symphony of Lights’ in the harbour.
+Every evening at 8.00 pm there is a light show ‘The Symphony of Lights’ in the harbour.
 The skyscrapers light up and laser beams come out of the buildings, it’s a spectacular show.

 On the second day, I went on a city tour.
 First, we drove through the city up to Victoria Peak located 1805 feet above sea level to view the panoramic views of Hong Kong Island, Victoria Harbour and the Kowloon Peninsula.

 After getting our photos of the view we took the tram back down to continue the tour.
-The tramway has been running for 129 years, the trams have just changed design over the years.
+The tramway has been running for 129 years, and the trams have just changed design over the years.

 We then drove to Aberdeen village to go for a ride on a sampan junk boat.
 This was where the water people lived aboard their junk boats called sampans (flat-bottomed boats).
 Now there are not many, years ago, there were lots of people living there.

 Then it was time to see Stanley Market, the oldest market in Hong Kong.
 It is partly indoors and outdoors.
-It is full of Chinese style souvenirs, tacky gifts, clothes, artwork, electronics, jewellery, watches, toys and food outlets.
+It is full of Chinese-style souvenirs, tacky gifts, clothes, artwork, electronics, jewellery, watches, toys and food outlets.
 The market is in Stanley Bay and outside of the market is a beautiful waterfront.

 Hong Kong translates to ‘fragrant harbour’ it is an amazing city to visit.
 I can’t wait to come back and explore more.

-Love Lucy xx
+Love Lucy x